barryclark/jekyll-now/_posts/2022-06-10-chroot-docker-history.md

 ---
 layout: post
-title: chroot - Tiny history of containerization
+title: chroot a short history of containerization
 ---

 A short review on the history of Containers at a glance.
 If you take one step back from docker you'll probably read about `chroot` spelled as change root.